 Emerald ash borer, or EAB, is a non-native beetle that feeds on and causes widespread mortality in all native species of ash (genus Fraxinus).
-The insect bores into the tree, eating the phloem tissue, the innermost layer of bark, and disrupts the uptake of nutrients and water.
-If left alone, EAB can kill an ash tree in as little as 2 to 7 years, depending on age, size, and initial tree vigor.
-EAB was first found in the United States in Michigan near Detroit in 2002.
-As of July 2015, it has migrated to 25 states and the Canadian provinces of Ontario and Quebec, decimating the ash tree populations wherever it is found.
-EAB was first discovered in Minnesota in Ramsey County on May 13, 2009.
+The insect bores into the tree, eating the phloem tissue, the innermost layer of bark, and disrupts the transportation of nutrients and water.
+If left alone, EAB can kill an ash tree in 2 to 7 years, depending on age, size, and initial tree vigor.
+EAB was first found in the United States in 2002 near Detroit, MI.
+Its presence in Minnesota was first detected in Ramsey County on May 13, 2009.
+As of November 1, 2016, it has spread to 30 states and the Canadian provinces of Ontario and Quebec, decimating ash tree populations wherever it becomes established.

-EAB was confirmed in St. Louis County in Duluth MN in October of 2015.
+EAB was confirmed in St. Louis County in Duluth, MN in October 2015.
 An earlier infestation was confirmed in Douglas County, in Superior, WI in 2013.
 Once EAB has been detected within 10-15 miles of a non-infested area, all ash trees within the 15 miles are at risk of infestation.
-Now that EAB has been Detected in Duluth (specifically Duluth's Park Point) The City of Duluth will develop and Implement a city wide EAB management plan.
+Now that EAB has been detected in Duluth, the City of Duluth developed and will implement this city-wide EAB management plan.

-EAB detection methods are improving and more is being learned about EAB weaknesses every day.
+EAB detection methods are improving and researchers continue to learn more about EAB weaknesses.
 An effective EAB management plan will spread out the costs of selective tree removal and pesticide application over time, while the science catches up.

-According to the Minnesota Department of Agriculture, Minnesota has the highest volume of ash trees in the U.S. with almost a billion forestland and urban wood ash trees.
+According to the Minnesota Department of Agriculture, Minnesota has the highest volume of ash trees in the U.S. with almost a billion forestland and urban ash trees.
 Duluth has about 2,404 boulevard ash trees alone, not including park or privately owned ash.
-The impacts of losing such a large population of trees in an urban area are important to consider when managing the pest.
-Trees allow for reduced electricity use for air conditioning in summer as they shade homes and business.
-Consequently, due to reduced electricity use, there will be reduced air pollutants deposited on tree surfaces and reduced emissions from power plants.
-Trees contribute to annual reductions in CO2, as well as carbon storage in the urban forest over the life of the trees, in atmospheric CO2 due to sequestration by trees.
-Another benefit of trees in the urban landscape is reductions in annual storm water runoff due to rainfall interception.
-Direct benefits of urban trees to humans include reduced incidence of cardiovascular disease and asthma, faster recovery from surgery, increased physical activity, and increases in property values within communities.
+Because trees have many direct and indirect benefits, the impacts of losing such a large population of trees in an urban area are important to consider when managing the pest.
+Trees allow for reduced electricity use for air conditioning in summer as they shade homes and businesses.
+The reduced energy use consequently lowers emissions from power plants.
+Trees also directly contribute to reductions in atmospheric CO2, through respiration and sequestration of carbon in their leaves and stems, as well as reductions in airborne particulate pollution.
+Another benefit of trees in the urban landscape is the reduction of storm water runoff through rainfall interception.
+Indirect benefits of urban trees to humans include reduced incidence of cardiovascular disease and asthma, faster recovery from surgery, increased physical activity, and increases in property values within communities.

-EAB populations increase exponentially over time and, accordingly, a proactive plan is recommended which will ensure selective ash tree protection; preserving economic and environmental benefits and supporting public safety through a combination of monitoring, insecticide treatment, structured removals, sanitation, canopy replacement, community outreach and the possibility of biological control agents.
-By defining and beginning an integrated pest management strategy now, the City hopes to lessen disruption to our urban forest, stretch the management costs associated with EAB over a longer period of time, and create an atmosphere of EAB awareness to detect an infestation as early as possible.
+EAB populations increase exponentially over time and, accordingly, a proactive plan will ensure selective ash tree protection, preserving the trees' economic and environmental benefits as well as supporting public safety through a combination of monitoring, insecticide treatment, structured removals, sanitation, canopy replacement, community outreach and the possible use of biological control agents.
+By defining and beginning an integrated pest management strategy now, the City will lessen disruption to the urban forest, stretch the management costs associated with EAB over a longer period of time, and create an atmosphere of EAB awareness to detect additional infestations as early as possible.